cityssm/faster-web-helper/modules/integrityChecker/README.md

 🧑‍💻 **Under development**

-Performs various integrity checks on data in FASTER Web.
+Performs various integrity checks and synchronizations of data in FASTER Web.

 ## Asset Checks